DIYer measuring composite decking joists before cutting

 Is installing composite decking simple?

-Composite decking is relatively simple and straightforward to install, and if you’re a competent DIYer, you should be able to lay the boards yourself.
+Composite decking boards are relatively simple and straightforward to install, and if you’re a competent DIYer, you should be able to lay the boards yourself.
 (However, if you’re unsure, we would always recommend employing the services of a professional – contact us for a list of Approved Installers).

 If installing yourself, it’s extremely important to follow the manufacturer’s guidelines to ensure a precise and professional finish.
 Always pay special attention to the gaps required between your boards and sub-structure spacing and expansion tolerances, as this will keep your deck in top condition for years to come.
 Also, if you don’t follow these instructions, you could invalidate your warranty.